Image-X-Institute/scientific-method-app/README.md

 ```python
 python3 manage.py runserver
 ```
-This should give you a link to view the application with at the line ```Starting development server at [link]```.
+This should give you a link to view the web application with at the line ```Starting development server at [link]```.
 For example, ```http://127.0.0.1:8000/```.
-From there, login as any user accounts you've created.
-However, it's suggested that you add more database entries before testing out the site.
+Open that link and from there, login as any user accounts you've created or register a new one.

 To add more database entries, head to the link listed in the terminal followed by ```.../admin/```.
 For example, ```http://127.0.0.1:8000/admin/```.
 Enter the details you used when you created the admin user and login.
-From here, you can select any database entry and add more entires.
+From here, you can select any database entry and add more or delete entries.

 ## Directory Structure